AWS EKS Best Practices Guide

 Select the Correct AWS Account

 • Temporary Credentials: AWS recommends using temporary credentials with appropriate session duration rather than long-term access keys.
-Reference: IAM Temporary Credentials
+Reference: IAM Temporary Credentialsarrow-up-right

 Basic Cluster Info